uadmin/uadmin-docs/_build/html/_sources/dapi/pre_query_functions.rst.txt

 ---------------------
 `Back To Top`_

 APIPreQueryAdd controls the data API's pre query for add commands.
+By default, APIPreQueryAdd returns **false**.

 Type: